klaudiosinani/taskbook/readme.md

 ## Description

 By utilizing a simple and minimal usage syntax, that requires a flat learning curve, taskbook enables you to effectively manage your tasks and notes across multiple boards from within your terminal.
+All data are written atomically to the storage in order to prevent corruptions, and are never shared with any third party entities.
+Deleted items are automatically archived and can be inspected or restored at any moment.

 Visit the [contributing guidelines](https://github.com/klauscfhq/taskbook/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.